 While Rosell went to prison his deputy, Josep Maria Bartomeu took over.
 The 2014-15 season under Luis Enrique was nothing short of remarkable, a domestic treble delivered thanks to the fabled MSN partnership.
 But it was the same board that allowed Neymar to be stolen away from them by PSG, and has thoroughly failed to replace him since then.
 The result is that whilst Real have continued to dominate in Europe they also added a domestic title.

 Image credit: Getty Images

 And here we are today, Barcelona finished second after La Liga's return from the coronavirus suspension, having been overtaken by Real.
 They have suffered one of the most embarrassing defeats in the club's history after throwing away big first-leg leads in previous years against Roma and Liverpool.
 Lionel Messi reportedly wants to leave.
 Both Eric Abidal and Josep Bartomeu are in trouble and Setien has just been fired.

 How bad is the financial situation?

-“They will not go bankrupt,” says Eurosport Spain’s Fermin Delacalle.
+“They will not go bankrupt,” Eurosport Spain’s Fermin Delacalle said back in June.
 “But they need to sell some of their stars to solve their economic problems.